-- Optional reward: real chocolate bar/s for the winning team.
+- Optional reward: real chocolate bar(s) for the winning team.

-- Either get each team to think of a name for their team or give them a name e.g. Team A, B etc.
+- Put the students into teams of three or four.
+Either get each team to think of a name for their team or give them a name, e.g. Team A, Team B, etc.

 - Draw a chart with the team names on the board next to the grid.

-- The teacher can reply by saying "You've got a square!" or "Better luck next time!"
+- The teacher can reply by saying You've got a square! or Better luck next time!